Functional Programming

 {11,22,33}

-These expressions can use arbitrary functions, altho they must first be registered with the functional library. func.register brings in a single function, and func.import brings in a whole table of functions, such as math.
+These expressions can use arbitrary functions, although they must first be registered with the functional library. func.register brings in a single function, and func.import brings in a whole table of functions, such as math.

 > sin = register(math.sin)